James Clark McReynolds: Early life

 Born in Elkton, Kentucky, the county seat of Todd County, McReynolds was the son of John Oliver and Ellen (née Reeves) McReynolds, both members of the Disciples of Christ church.
 John Oliver McReynolds was active in business ventures and served as a surgeon in the Confederate army during the Civil War.
 The house where James Clark McReynolds was born still stands; it was listed on the National Register of Historic Places in 1976.
 He graduated from the prestigious Green River Academy and later matriculated at Vanderbilt University, graduating with status one year later as a valedictorian in 1882.
 At the University of Virginia School of Law, where he studied under John B. Minor, "a man of stern morality and firm conservative convictions", McReynolds completed his studies in 14 months.
 He again graduated at the head of his class, receiving his law degree in 1884.

-McReynolds was secretary to Senator Howell Edmunds Jackson, who later became an associate justice, in 1893.
+McReynolds was secretary to U.S. Senator Howell E. Jackson, who became an associate justice of the Supreme Court in 1893.
 He practiced law in Nashville and served for three years as an adjunct professor of commercial law, insurance, and corporations at Vanderbilt University Law School.

 McReynolds became active in politics, running unsuccessfully for Congress in 1896 as a "Goldbug" Democrat.
-As head of the Tennessee delegation to the 1896 Democratic Convention, he wrote the party's "sound money" plank.
+As head of the Tennessee delegation to the 1896 Democratic National Convention, he wrote the party's "sound money" plank.
 Under Theodore Roosevelt, McReynolds served as Assistant Attorney General from 1903 to 1907, when he resigned to take up private practice with the law firm of Guthrie, Cravath, and Henderson (later renamed Cravath, Swaine & Moore) in New York City.

 Attorney General

-While in private practice, McReynolds was retained by the government in matters relating to enforcement of antitrust laws, particularly in proceedings against the "Tobacco trust" (see United States v.
-American Tobacco Co., 221 U.S. 106 (1911)) and the combination of the anthracite coal railroads.
-The case that brought him to President Wilson's attention was the government's case against the American Tobacco Company, in which McReynolds presented the government's case while the company was represented by Clarence Darrow and 17 other attorneys.
+While in private practice, McReynolds was retained by the government in matters relating to enforcement of antitrust laws.
+He litigated against the "tobacco trust" in United States v.
+American Tobacco Co. and against a monopoly over anthracite coal in United States v.
+Reading Co.
+In recognition of his "trust busting" credentials, Wilson appointed McReynolds as the 48th United States Attorney General on March 15, 1913, and he served until his accession to the Supreme Court the following August.
+His abrasive personality was understood to be a factor in his short tenure.

-On March 15, 1913, after the successful conclusion of that case, on Attorney General Wickersham's recommendation, Wilson appointed McReynolds as the 48th United States Attorney General; he served until August 29, 1914.
-During his time in private practice, McReynolds earned a reputation as an ardent "trust buster", and he continued working against trusts during his time as attorney general.
-Despite his negative views of corporate monopolies, McReynolds was very supportive of laissez-faire economic policies.
-Wilson found him difficult to work with.